Our Lady of Grace: Images

-According to Rev. Johann Roten, S.M., the title is French in origin -- "Notre Dame de Grâce" in the original -- and refers to an icon venerated in Cambrai.
+According to Rev. Johann Roten, S.M., the title is of French origin — "Notre Dame de Grâce" in the original — and refers to an icon venerated in Cambrai.
 It was acquired by Cardinal Jean Allarmet, who gave it to his secretary Fursy de Bruille, a canon of the Cambrai cathedral chapter, in Rome in 1440.
 De Bruille brought it to Cambrai, and in 1450 presented it to the Old Cambrai Cathedral, where it was installed with great ceremony in the Chapel of the Holy Trinity.
 It was believed an original by Saint Luke, patron saint of artists, for which Mary herself had sat as model; thus it was treated as a relic, God bestowing blessings on those that travelled to view it.
 It is carried in an annual procession through the streets of Cambrai on the day before the Assumption (August 15).

 Another depiction of Our Lady of Grace is located at the Döbling Carmelite Nunnery in Vienna, where it is also known as "Our Lady of the Bowed Head".
 An oil painting of the 15th or 16th century, according to legend, it was discovered by a Carmelite friar in a rubbish heap in the Trastevere and miraculously spoke to him while he was attempting to clean it.
 Restored, it eventually was brought to the court in Munich.
 Ferdinand II, Holy Roman Emperor attributed his 1620 victory at the Battle of White Mountain to Mary's help.

 One image associated with "Our Lady of Grace" is that displayed on the Miraculous Medal.
 Catherine Labouré, a French member of the Daughters of Charity of Saint Vincent de Paul, reported that in 1830, she experienced a vision of Mary in the convent chapel on the Rue du Bac, in Paris.
 Labouré said that Mary appeared standing upon a globe with her arms outstretched.
 As if from rings set with precious stones, dazzling rays of light were emitted from her fingers.
 When asked why all the rings did not emit light, the apparition responded that these were graces for which people forget to ask.
 The front of the medal depicts this image.